chaluvadis/dotnet-prune/README.md

 - **DotNetPrune: Open Finding**: Navigate to the finding location in source code
 - **Copy File Path**: Right-click on file nodes in the tree view to copy file paths to clipboard

-## Setup

-1. **Install Extension**: Install the DotNetPrune VS Code extension
-2. **Open .NET Workspace**: Open a workspace containing .NET solutions or projects
-3. **Run Analysis**: Use the command palette to run "DotNetPrune: Run Analysis"
-4. **Browse Findings**: View results in the DotNetPrune Activity Bar panel

-## Report Format
+## Extension Treeviewer

-The FindUnused analyzer produces a JSON array of findings.
+Extension analyses the solution and produces a JSON array of findings.
 Each finding includes:

 - **Project** (string): Project name containing the unused code
 - **FilePath** (string): Absolute path to the source file